jmpalk/argus/README.rst

 Argus is a Django app to run masscan scans and manage the results.
-It is primarily intended for environments where assessors, security ops staff or internal pentesters will be scannned repeatedly.
+It is primarily intended for environments that will be scanned repeatedly by assessors, security ops staff or internal pentesters.

 Scans generate data on Hosts, which have Ports and Services.
 Currently, results can be viewed on a scan basis, or by searching for hosts.